 Where data is stored and how it is kept secure throughout the research process is critical.
 Funding agencies may require that you retain data for a given period and will likely ask you to explain in a data management plan how you will store and back it up, and how you will manage the security of and access to your data.
 If you will be working with large data sets (with larger storage and backup needs) you should contact your departmental IT staff, DoIT, or us for consultative assistance.
-You can refer to our chart about the various storage and backup options available to faculty, students, and staff at UW-Madison.
+You can also refer to our Data Storage Finder tool, which provides comparison information about the various storage and backup options available to faculty, students, and staff at UW-Madison.

 Tip: When writing your DMP, you’ll also want to consider who will be responsible for ensuring that files are stored and backed-up properly.
 Funding agencies are increasingly looking for details related to “roles and responsibilities.”

 Storage is the act of keeping your data in a secure location that you can access readily.
 Files in storage should be the working copies of your files that you can access and change regularly.